jose-techcode/TOOLBOX_Luanix/README.md

 - **Note:**

 There are other Terraform commands, but they are not yet applicable to this project.
-Terraform in this project is more for learning purposes, as the docker_trivy.sh script solves much of the problem proposed to be solved by Terraform.
-Terraform can be used to provision virtual machines on machines that are not very modest.
+Terraform in this project is more for learning purposes, as the docker_trivy.sh script solves much of the problem proposed to be solved by Terraform in relation to Docker.
+Terraform to provision virtual machines in this project is completely experimental, expect bugs.
+To use virtual machine, you need get debian.ova or debian.ovf in VirtualBox.
+If Terraform gives an error even after creating the virtual machine, it is probably a false positive.

 # 8. Contribution